 The PowerConf C200 is perfect for privacy-focused users who want a reliable, secure webcam for remote work or personal calls.

 There is no one "best for everyone" because it depends on what you need: streaming or just casual calls, budget, lighting, and room conditions.
-But a well-balanced choice (high resolution, good lens, decent mic, privacy shutter) is usually the best for most uses.
-Use the criteria above (resolution, low-light performance, etc.) to pick the one that fits your desktop setup.
+But a well-balanced choice with high resolution, good lens quality, clear audio, flexible mounting, and privacy protection is usually best for most uses.
+A foldable 4K webcam like the OBSBOT Meet Flip offers a practical mix of sharp video, AI framing, and simple desktop setup.

 A "camera for a desktop computer" in this context usually means a webcam: designed specifically to connect to computers, usually via USB, for live video, calls, and streaming.
 A "camera" more generally might be a digital still camera or video camera designed for photography or filmmaking.